maha20514/nft_marketplace/README.md

-Here is a professional `README.md` for your NFT Marketplace project, formatted for clarity and impact:

----

 # NFT Marketplace

 A decentralized NFT (Non-Fungible Token) Marketplace built with modern web3 technologies.
 This platform allows users to mint, buy, sell, and explore unique digital assets on the blockchain.